jeremymv2/dead-simple-tfautomate/README.md

 All with the latest stable releases.

 In order to keep things super consistent, stable, simple and fast, no cookbooks are used, just one shell script that fetches from downloads.chef.io
+Security is important so we generate random passwords for all accounts including a random data_collector token.
+Tokens and User pems are copied between hosts via ssh key.

 It just works, every time in about 9 minutes.